halveez/ec601_a1_proj12/Sprint1/README.md

 ### OS GitHub

 After forming teams, I focused more specifically on shadow detection and removal in single images, without requiring stitching of multiple images together to create 3D reconstructions from aerial shots.
-This was much faster to test and attempt to implement, and to do this, I tested a set from the following list of GitHub links to first reproduce their results and system, which I plan to later improve upon:
+This was much faster to test and implement, and to do this, I tested a set from the following list of GitHub links to first reproduce their results and system, which I plan to later improve upon:

 https://github.com/ThomasWangWeiHong/Shadow-Detection-Algorithm-for-Aerial-and-Satellite-Images
 https://github.com/tsingqguo/exposure-fusion-shadow-removal